 Okay, now you got the logistics down regarding currency, transportation, and such – it is time to get moving on this journey.
 Let’s discuss things to do in Brussels during your layover.

 Go Shopping Off Of Rue Neuve

-One of the free things to do in Brussels is strolling the Rue Neuve, a lively pedestrian-only street filled with an overwhelming amount of shops, cafés, bars, and restaurants.
-It’s the second most prominent shopping center all over Belgium!
+One of the free things to do in Brussels is stroll the Rue Neuve, a lively pedestrian-only street filled with an overwhelming amount of shops, cafés, bars, and restaurants.
+It’s the second most prominent shopping center all in Belgium!

 Eat A Belgian Waffle

 So when in Brussels…get a waffle!
 We all know that waffles are one of the famous foods Brussels is known for so it would be a shame to go and not at least get one of those sweet treats.
 For the absolutely best Belgian waffle, you will ever taste go to Vitalgaufre, which is an authentic Belgian establishment serving waffles to locals since 1998.